Compactifications of reductive groups as moduli stacks of bundles

 \pf.
 By \re{c}(a), $\Pic [C_n/\G_m] \cong \Z^{n+2}$, and by Theorem 90 \cite[III 4.9]{milne} all line bundles are rationally trivial.
 Hence $\bar{H}^1([C_n/\G_m]; T) \cong \La^{n+2}$.
 The first statement then follows from the theorem.
 A bundle corresponding to $(\be_0, \dots, \be_{n+1}) \in \La^{n+2}$ admits a framing if and only if the action of $\G_m$ at the endpoints is trivial, that is, $\be_0 = \be_{n+1} = 0$. \fp

 Let $\Om$ be the K\"ahler differentials on $C_n$, and let ${\mathcal S}$ denote the sheaf on $C_n$ of $G$-invariant K\"ahler differentials on the total space of a framed bundle chain $E$.
 There is then a short exact sequence of sheaves on $[C_n/\G_m]$ in which the three nonzero terms control the deformation theory of the chain $C_n$, of the bundle chain $(C_n,E)$, and of the bundle $E$ respectively.
-More precisely, let $T^0_{C_n}$, $T^1_{C_n}$, $T^2_{C_n}$ denote first-order endomorphisms, deformations, and obstructions, respectively, of the twice-punctured chain $[C_n/\G_m]$.
-(For simplicity, this notation suppresses any mention of the punctures or of the $\G_m$-equivariance.)
+More precisely, let $T^0_{C_n}$, $T^1_{C_n}$, $T^2_{C_n}$ denote first-order endomorphisms, deformations, and obstructions, respectively, of the chain $[C_n/\G_m]$ {\red together with its two marked points}.
+(For simplicity, this notation suppresses any mention of the {\red marked points} or of the $\G_m$-equivariance.)
 Likewise, let $T^i_{C_n,E}$ denote the corresponding spaces for the framed bundle chain $E$ over $[C_n/\G_m]$, and let $T^i_E$ denote the corresponding spaces for the framed bundle $E$ over the fixed base $[C_n/\G_m]$.

 \bs{Proposition} For $i=0,1,2$, there are natural isomorphisms

 In particular all obstructions vanish. \es

 \pf.
 The proofs that $T^i_{C_n} = \Ext^i_{[C_n/\G_m]}(\Om,\co(-p))$, and similarly for the other two cases, are straightforward following Sernesi \cite[2.4.1, 3.3.11]{sernesi}.
 But the latter agrees with the $\G_m$-invariant part of $\Ext^i_{C_n}$.
 This can be shown by computing $\Ext^i_{[C_n/\G_m]}$ via the spectral sequence associated to the hypercovering of the presentation $\G_m \times C_n \rightrightarrows C_n$. \fp